In Twproject you can always check the load of your resources, as much information you set in Twproject as much your graphics will be close to reality.

 Now we can consider a more complex case:

-– 2 different tasks (Project A and Project B) having intersected period assigned to our R1
+– 2 different projects (Project A and Project B) having intersected period assigned to our R1

-You see the load of these two tasks below.
+You see the load of these two projects below.

 As said before: